 Filing Complaints Outside of Purdue University North Central

-If you feel your complaint has not been properly addressed within Purdue, you are free to enter your complaint with other organizations at the state and national levels.
+If you believe your complaint has not been properly addressed within Purdue University North Central, you are free to enter your complaint with other organizations at the state and national levels.

 The Indiana Commission for Higher Education authorizes Purdue University North Central to offer undergraduate and graduate level certificates, baccalaureate, masters, doctorate, and first professional degrees.
-You may submit a complaint at the ICHE website here.
+You may submit a complaint at the ICHE website.

 At the national level, Purdue University North Central is accredited by the Higher Learning Commission of the North Central Association of Colleges and Schools.
-Information regarding complaint process can be found on at the HLC website here.
+Information regarding complaint process can be found on at the HLC website.